Reimbursement for Remote Service Delivery

 The Centers for Medicare and Medicaid Services' (CMS) April 2020 toolkit helps states identify policies that may impede the rapid deployment of telehealth when providing care.
 It provides issues for states to consider as they evaluate the need to expand their telehealth capabilities and coverage policies, such as telehealth eligibility for patient populations, providers and practitioners; coverage and reimbursement policies; technology requirements; and pediatric considerations.

-This document answers questions about Medicaid and CHIP ranging from emergency preparedness to flexibilities in eligibility and enrollment, benefits, cost-sharing, managed care and health information exchange.
-On pages 73-76, questions 7-11 under telehealth may be particularly relevant to Part C and 619 programs concerning EPSDT, schools, and IFSPs/IEPs.
+This CMS document answers questions about Medicaid and CHIP ranging from emergency preparedness to flexibilities in eligibility and enrollment, benefits, cost-sharing, managed care and health information exchange.
+On pages 73–76, questions 7–11 under telehealth may be particularly relevant to Part C and 619 programs concerning EPSDT, schools, and IFSPs/IEPs.